openMF/web-app/README.md

 ## Related Projects

-[Apache Fineract](https://github.com/apache/fineract) - Apache Fineract provides open APIs and affordable core banking solution for financial institutions and is the backend for all UIs of the Mifos.
+[Apache Fineract](https://github.com/apache/fineract) - Apache Fineract® provides open APIs and affordable core banking solution for financial institutions and is the backend for all UIs of the Mifos®.